 What can you expect from Quinnipiac University?
-Three promises, expressed in our mission statement: outstanding academic programs, a student-oriented environment, and a strong sense of community.
+An accessible and engaged faculty that prepares students for the ever-changing 21st-century workplace and a world where cultural diversity, lifelong learning, and civic involvement are valued.
 We provide an educational experience that combines the closeness of a small college with the opportunities of a university—and all on a campus rated among the most beautiful in New England.

 The Schools of Health Sciences and Nursing have graduated health professionals in nearly every field who work in hospitals, clinics, corporations, and organizations across the country.

 What happens after your years at Quinnipiac?
-Career advisement in each of the schools is a potent resourcethat bridges your college experiences with your career expectations.
+Our Integrative Advising Center caters to the lifespan of students and alumni.
+Career advisement in each of the schools is a potent resource that bridges your college experiences with your career expectations.
 During your Quinnipiac years, your academic advisor will help you select courses to meet graduation requirements and monitor your progress.
 Our programs and staff focus on job-seeking skills and resources you’ll need to begin and continue your career.